Roblox/future-is-bright/README.md

 http://roblox.github.io/future-is-bright

+FIB is going to become a public Studio beta in official Roblox Studio distribution in June 2020.
+This repository is going to be preserved for historical reasons but will not be updated any longer.
+Thanks for helping us get Future Is Bright closer to release!

 * v1: Initial release
 * v2: Win7 compatibility fixes
 * v3: Artifact fixes for SurfaceLights and SpotLights, as well as GlobalShadows